Project-in-a-Box-JSOE/pib-portfolio/Lesson3/javascript/setup/README.md

 NodeJS, and general web knowledge in a project-based approach.

 First, the tools you'll be using:
-1. *[Atom](https://atom.io/)* - Choice Text Editor (Especially useful for learning javascript) Download Here .
+* 1. *[Atom](https://atom.io/)* - Choice Text Editor (Especially useful for learning javascript) Download Here .
-2. *Git* - Version Control, how we'll distribute files and projects.
+* 2. *Git* - Version Control, how we'll distribute files and projects.
 Invaluable skill for a developer.

 Second, the structure of these lessons.
 Please go through these in the order, we promise there's a method to the madness, we go a little more in depth about topics.
 They are self-contained and follow the following format:

-learning file w/ small exercises mini-project video-recap & Summary
+learning file w/ small exercises mini-project video-recap & Summary.

 _____learn.md
 _____exercise.md
 _____mini-project.md
 ================================